-This section presumes you have selected at least one SLES variant from the list of operating systems in the orcharhino installer (see Using the orcharhino Installer above).
-If you did not select an entry along the lines of “SUSE Linux Enterprise Server <version>” from the list of operating systems in the orcharhino installer, you can ignore this section.
+This section presumes you have selected at least one SLES variant from the list of operating systems in the orcharhino installer above.
+If you did not select an entry like “SUSE Linux Enterprise Server <version>” from the list of operating systems, ignore this section.

 The installation media for SUSE Linux Enterprise Servers (SLES) are not generally available by public mirror.
 (Instead, SLES ISO files can be obtained from SUSE).
 As a result, it is necessary to add any SLES media you might need to your orcharhino manually.
 (You will not be able to deploy any SLES hosts out of the box).
 This section will describe how to add SLES media.
 This section assumes you have access to any relevant SLES media in the form of ISO files.